line/armeria/site/src/sphinx/server-grpc.rst

 Unframed requests
 -----------------

-GrpcService_ supports serving unary RPC methods (no streaming request or response) without gRPC_ wire format framing.
+:api:`GrpcService` supports serving unary RPC methods (no streaming request or response) without gRPC_ wire format framing.
 This can be useful for gradually migrating an existing HTTP POST based API to gRPC_.
-As GrpcService_ supports both binary protobuf and Protobuf-JSON_, either legacy protobuf or JSON APIs can be used.
+As :api:`GrpcService` supports both binary protobuf and Protobuf-JSON_, either legacy protobuf or JSON APIs can be used.

 .. code-block:: java